Abjad/presentations/stanford/schedule.md

 * Note: talk to Sév about guest appearance
 * Note: talk amongst ourselves about parametric score layout tutorials
-* Note: workshop repository on GitHub:
-    * goal is to expose users to GitHub without forcing use
+* Note: workshop repository on GitHub with goal to expose users to GitHub without forcing use